“There is always some madness in love. But there is also always some reason in madness”

-Then, you have the rest of us with around 30% of people who have an avoidant attachment style, according to WebMD.
+Then, you have the rest of us, with around 30% of people having an avoidant attachment style, according to WebMD.
 That leaves roughly 50% of securely attached people and 20% anxiously attached, according to this Washington Post article.

 So, what does all this mean for communicating with an avoidant partner?

 Avoidant people need independence and autonomy, which means that intimacy can feel threatening.
 That’s why it’s important to avoid surprises when communicating with an avoidant so they don’t feel out of control.
 So, plan quality time together well in advance.

 2. Talk openly about boundaries